 The condition of alcohol poisoning happens when an individual consumes great quantities of alcohol within a small time period.
-Such behaviour is commonly referred to as drinking sprees and alcohol abuse.
+Such behavior is commonly referred to as drinking sprees and alcohol abuse.

 Toxicity occurs when an individual intentionally or unintentionally consumes any kind of hazardous food, beverage, or chemical with the potential to seriously hurt that person.